Breezee AI Docs

 Click Save.
 The editor closes and the profile card now shows 2 criteria.

-Profiles list — MQL with 2 criteria
+Profiles list — MQL saved with Apply notice visible

 Configuring the rest of the seeded profiles

-• Hot Lead — high intent, e.g. Buying Timeframe present AND Current Challenge present
+• Hot Lead — high intent, e.g. Buying Timeframe Present AND Current Challenge Present

 How memory and profiles feed downstream